rmfarber/farbopt/README.md

 This is a development version

-To build, cd to the nlopt and adolc directories and run the build shell script for your compiler.
+To build the necessary libs (e.g. nlopt and adolc) run the following script. run sh BUILD_LIBS.sh

 After that, cd to either src_CUDA or src_OMP and copy the example(s) you want to the directory.